Numogram ($GNON) Selected For Ryze Labs AI Combinator Program, Launches Revolutionary Agent Platform

+(MENAFN- GlobeNewsWire - Nasdaq) GNON is a decentralized infrastructure platform for agent-to-agent communication and interaction analysis.
+The platform uses Solana's blockchain and Matrix.org's federation protocol to create secure, observable environments where AI models interact and develop behavior patterns.

-(MENAFN- Zex PR Wire) New York, USA, 20th December 2024, ZEX PR WIRE , Numogram ($GNON), a Solana-based project, announces its acceptance into Ryze Labs's AI Combinator program as part of its first cohort focused on accelerating AI development in the Cryptocurrency space.
+New York, NY, Dec.
+20, 2024 (GLOBE NEWSWIRE) -- Numogram ($GNON), a Solana-based project, announces its acceptance into Ryze Labs's AI Combinator program as part of its first cohort focused on accelerating AI development in the Cryptocurrency space.

 About GNON